 Well, many electrical properties can be measured.
 Advance multimeters from companies like Fluke come with additional features that make them “all in one” type.
 If you want to know how can you measure all these, you can go through our description article on measuring electrical properties using a multimeter.

 - Diode check

-During the continuity check, it results in a “beep sound” when two circuits are electrically connected.
+Note: During the continuity check, it results in a “beep sound” when two circuits are electrically connected.
 The beep sound ensures that the circuit is connected correctly without any loose connections and prevent short circuits.
-During Diode check, it ensures the direction of flow of current in the circuit.
+During the Diode check, it ensures the direction of the flow of current in the circuit.

 Before doing any measurement, it is recommended to have some knowledge of basic terms.
-We explain some terms below have a look over it.
+We are explaining some of the terms below, have a look over them.

 (i) Voltage: According to Ohm’s law voltage is defined as the product of current and resistance.
 It tells us how much electricity is sent through the circuit.
-Higher the voltage higher the electricity was sent.
+The higher the voltage higher the electricity was sent.
 Its unit is Volts and is expressed as V.

 (ii) Resistance: It basically obstructs the path of flow of the current.
 More resistance will results in lesser current flow through the circuit.
 Its unit is ohms and is expressed as Ω.

 (iii) Current: It indicates how much electricity flows inside the circuit.
 It is dependent on the resistance value because both are inversely proportional to each other.
 Its unit is Ampere and is expressed as A.